Inverse renormalization group of spin glasses

-To train the machine learning algorithm we sample a set of configurations for lattice size $L=16$ with the parallel tempering technique~\citep{doi:10.1143/JPSJ.65.1604} and apply the majority rule on the overlap degrees of freedom to obtain configurations of $L'=8$.
-We then minimize a binary cross-entropy function by presenting the overlap configurations from $L'=8$ as input to the machine learning algorithm and the overlap configurations of $L=16$ as the desired output.
-The data used to train the machine learning algorithm are then discarded.
+We consider as observables the overlap order parameter, and the first, second, and third nearest-neighbor interactions $\rho_{i}\rho_{j}$ as calculated on the overlap degrees of freedom $\rho$.
 The output of the machine learning algorithm corresponds to the probability that each rescaled degree of freedom $\rho_{i}'$ is assigned the value of $1$.
 We sample probabilistically the rescaled degrees of freedom, thus verifying that all possible configurations for all possible realizations of disorder have a non-zero probability of appearing.
-Details about the machine learning implementation~\citep{GoodBengCour16,dumoulin2018guide} and the data analysis are discussed in the Supplemental Material~\footnote{See Supplemental Material at [URL will be inserted by publisher] for details about the machine learning architecture and the data analysis}.
+To increase the accuracy of the machine learning implementation we utilize ensemble learning techniques~\citep{Opitz1999} and incorporate boundary conditions on the convolution operations.
+Details about the implementation are provided in the Supplemental Material~\footnote{See Supplemental Material at [URL will be inserted by publisher] for details about the machine learning architecture, the renormalization group, and the data analysis}.

-After the training is completed, the machine learning algorithm has learned how to approximate the inversion of a standard renormalization group transformation.
-To verify that the inverse renormalization group is successful we start by sampling a set of configurations for lattice size $L=16$ and apply the standard renormalization group transformation $T$ on the overlap degrees of freedom to produce overlap configurations of lattice size $L'=8$.
-The inverse renormalization group $\mathcal{T}$ is then applied on the overlap configurations of $L'=8$ to obtain model configurations of lattice size $L=16$.
-We calculate $q$ and $\chi$ on the original and the model configurations of $L=16$.
-We anticipate that, if the inverse renormalization group implementation is successful, the observables should agree within errors.

-The results, obtained by applying and then inverting the standard renormalization group transformation, are depicted in Figs.~\ref{fig:fighist}, \ref{fig:figq}, and \ref{fig:figs}.
-We observe in Fig.~\ref{fig:fighist} that, for a given realization of disorder $\lbrace J_{ij} \rbrace$, the inverse renormalization group reproduces accurately the probability density function of the overlap order parameter $q$.
-We then observe in Figs.~\ref{fig:figq} and \ref{fig:figs} that the overlap order parameter $q$ and the overlap susceptibility $\chi$, which are calculated under a thermal $\langle \rangle$ and disorder $[]$ average for original and model configurations, are in agreement within statistical errors.
-These observations verify that the machine learning algorithm has learned how to approximate the inversion of a standard renormalization group transformation which implements the majority rule.